SEEING IS BELIEVING

 A camera offers the ability to control and vary the parameters that affect an image in ways that are not possible with human vision.

 HOW A CAMERA WORKS.
-Not surprisingly, there are many similarities between human vision and how a modern digital camera works.
-Light is focused through a lens to project an image onto a light-sensitive sensor.
+A camera offers the ability to control and vary the parameters that affect an image in ways that are not possible with human vision.
+In a modern digital camera light is focused through a lens to project an image onto a light-sensitive sensor.
 A special filter on the sensor surface divides the light into red, green and blue streams.
-The sensor generates an electrical signal based upon the intensity and location of the light striking the sensor surface.
+The sensor generates electrical signals based upon the intensity and location of the light striking the sensor surface.
 A smalll computer calculates the color for each location on the sensor based on the relative amounts of red, green and blue light at that point and the immediately adjacent points.
 The resulting two-dimensional array of color and intensity information is then saved as a data file that can be viewed on the camera’s screen, a phone, a computer, or printed.
 Film cameras work in a similar fashion except that the film contains chemicals that react with light of different wavelengths to record both color and intensity information on the film itself.

 PLAYING WITH WAVELENGTHS.
 The sensor in a modern digital camera can detect ultraviolet, visible and infrared wavelengths (approx 250 nm to 1200 nm).
-In order to make images appear natural, a filter is placed over the camera sensor to block the UV and IR wavelengths (which our eyes cannot detect) to produce an image that better matches what we see with our eyes .
+In order to make images appear natural, there is a filter over the camera sensor to block the UV and IR wavelengths (which our eyes cannot detect) in order to produce an image that better matches what we see with our eyes .
 Removing this filter creates a “full spectrum” camera.
 Photos taken with a full spectrum camera look strange because we are not used to seeing images that include UV, visible and IR light.
-By placing appropriate filters over the lens of a full spectrum camera, a photographer can select which wavelengths he wants to use for his images.
-For example, a lens filter that blocks both UV and visible light will produce a photo that shows what the world would look like with only infrared light.
+By placing appropriate filters over the lens of a full spectrum camera, a photographer can select which wavelengths he wants to use for his images (see below).
+For example, a lens filter that blocks both UV and visible light produces a photo that shows what the world would look like with only infrared light.
 Because our brains do not understand the concept of color outside the visible spectrum, these images appear to us as black and white.
-For example, green plants appear as white when photographed in the infrared.
 Similarly, a lens filter that blocks visible and IR wavelengths will produce images showing the world as it appears in the ultraviolet, as some insects see it.

 ALTERING TIME.
 The Japanese photographer Daidō Moriyama once described photographs as “fossils of light and time”.
 Unlike our vision, which is continuous, photographs are static images captured during a specific slice of time.
 By controlling how long, or short, that slice of time is, the photographer can create images that are otherwise beyond the reach of human vision.
 For example, the beating of a hummingbird’s wings are so fast (about 50 beats per second) that they appear blurry to our eyes, But by creating an image in a very shot slice of time (eg. 1/1000th sec) we can freeze the hummingbird’s wings in mid-beat.
 Conversely, we can create images using much longer slices of time (eg. seconds or minutes) to reveal slower motions like the movement of stars or complex motions like the flow of water in a stream.
 Finally, moving the camera while it is recording an image (intentional camera movement) can produce interesting abstract images.